MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 > [!Note]
 > You are required to include the dependencies for your extension as part of your submission only if you are submitting a newer version for them, or are making these libraries available in new countries.
 If you do not include them in your submission, they will be downloaded from the [App Management API](../administration/appmanagement/app-management-api.md) if they are available.

-3. The set of baselines for your extension is resolved using the [App Management API](../administration/appmanagement/app-management-api.md).
+3. The set of baselines for your extension is resolved by using the [App Management API](../administration/appmanagement/app-management-api.md).
 4. The extension is compiled against the set of dependencies resolved.
 If the **compilation fails, the submission is rejected.**
 5. The extension is tested against the resolved baselines using the AppSourceCop analyzer.
 If any **violations or breaking changes are identified, the submission is rejected.**
 6. If the **runtime version of the extension is not supported by the release targeted, the submission is rejected.**

-If all extensions in the submission succeed the validation for each country and release wihtout errors, **the submission is accepted.**.
+If all extensions in the submission succeed the validation for each country and release without errors, **the submission is accepted.**.

 ## Running technical validation yourself